velipso/gvsong/README.md

 gvsong render demo/song0.sink
 ```

-This will create `demo/song0.wav', which is a high-resolution version of the song.
+This will create `demo/song0.wav`, which is a high-resolution version of the song, useful for
+testing and soundtracks.

 ```
 gvsong gba demo/song0.sink